-Abu Dhabi Commercial Bank - Egypt provides retail, corporate and investment banking services in Arab Republic of Egypt and abroad through 50 branches and employs 1227 employees as at 31 December 2023.

-Abu Dhabi Commercial Bank - Egypt (Union National Bank - Egypt formerly) which acquired (Alexandria Commercial and Maritime Bank formerly) is an Egyptian Joint Stock Company as a commercial Bank established in pursuance of Ministerial Decree no, 262 of 1981, published in the Official Gazette in September 12,1981 and in accordance with the provisions of Investment Law No, 43 for the year 1974 and its amendments, which was superseded by Law No, 230 for the Year 1989, cancelled by the Law No, 8 for the year 1997 concerning Investment Guarantees and Incentives.
-The Bank provides all banking services related to its activity and operates through its Giza - Head office, 50 branches and 193 ATM, the bank is unlisted on Egyptian stock exchange since March 25, 2020.

-Board of Directors dated January 24, 2024 approved the adoption of the Financial Statements for Year Ended December 31, 2023.
+- Abu Dhabi Commercial Bank Egypt provides retail, corporate and investment banking services in Arab Republic of Egypt and abroad through 50 branches and employs 1342 employees as at 31 December 2024. - Abu Dhabi Commercial Bank Egypt (Union National Bank Egypt formerly) which acquired (Alexandria Commercial and Maritime Bank formerly) is an Egyptian Joint Stock Company as a commercial Bank established in pursuance of Ministerial Decree no, 262 of 1981, published in the Official Gazette in September 12,1981 and in accordance with the provisions of Investment Law No, 43 for the year 1974 and its amendments, which was superseded by Law No, 230 for the Year 1989, cancelled by the Law No, 8 for the year 1997 concerning Investment Guarantees and Incentives.
+The Bank provides all banking services related to its activity and operates through its Giza Head office, 50 branches and 233 ATM, the bank is unlisted on Egyptian stock exchange since March 25, 2020. - The extraordinary general assembly dated January 13, 2007 decided to change the bank's name to Union National Bank Egypt from Alexandria Commercial and Maritime Bank and it was annotated in the Bank's Commercial Register. - The extraordinary general assembly dated June 1, 2020 decided to change the bank's name to Abu Dhabi Commercial Bank Egypt instead of Union National Bank Egypt, and this was indicated in the bank's commercial register on July 26, 2020. - Board of Directors dated January 16, 2025 approved the adoption of the Financial Statements for Year Ended December 31, 2024.